-Local government Any local government established under the laws of the Northwest Territories Local government Any local government established under the laws of the Northwest Territories, including a city, town, village, hamlet, charter community, settlement or government of a Tłįchǫ community, whether incorporated or not, and includes the territorial government in the case where it is acting in the place of that local government in accordance with those laws.
-It also includes the Déline Got'ine Government in the case where it is exercising the jurisdiction and authority set out in 9.1 of the Déline Agreement.
-2 Landucanarmit Land use permit An authorization required for an activity set out in sections 4 and 5 of the Mackenzie Valley Land Use Regulations, or a land use permit (Type C) required by Tłįcho law for use of Tłįcho lands, or by a Dél l ne law for use of Dél l ne lands, LLIDD respectively, for which a Type A or Type B land use permit is not required.
-LUPB Land Use Planning Board Mackenzie Valley That part of the Northwest Territories bounded on the south by the 60 th parallel of latitude, on the west by the Yukon Territory, on the north by the Inuvialuit Settlement Region as defined in the Agreement given effect by the Western Arctic (Inuvialuit) Claims Settlement Act, and on the east by the Nunavut Settlement Area as defined in the Nunavut Land Claims Agreement Act , but not including Wood NA:-i-t Buffalo National Park.
-Minister The Minister of Lands (non-federal areas) or the Minister of Northern Affairs A 43 // LLD (federal areas), as the case may be.
-MVLUR Mackenzie Valley Land Use Regulations MVLWB Mackenzie Valley Land and Water Board MVRMA Mackenzie Valley Resource Management Act NWT Northwest Territories ORS Online Review System Permittee A person who holds a land use permit issued by a Board.
-Project Any activity that requires a water licence or land use permit.
-Review Board Mackenzie Valley Environmental Impact Review Board Road (a) The area bounded by lines parallel to, and 30 m on either side of, the centre line of a highway established by an order of the Commissioner made pursuant to the Northwest Territories Public Highways Act or any other instrument; (b) a place, bridge, or other structure that the public is ordinarily entitled or permitted to use for the passage of vehicles during any part of the year; or (c) a sidewalk, pathway, ditch, shoulder, or parking area adjacent to an area referred to in paragraph (a) or to a place, bridge or other structure referred to in paragraph (b).
-3 Security deposit Funds held by the appropriate authority (the GNWT, CIRNAC, or other landowner) that can be used in the case of abandonment of a project to reclaim the site, or carry out any ongoing measures that may remain to be taken after the abandonment of the project.
-SLWB Sahtu Land and Water Board Traditional A cumulative, collective body of knowledge, experience, and values built up by a
+TERM DEFINITION local government Any local government established under the laws of the Northwest Territories, including a city, town, village, hamlet, charter community, settlement or government of a Tłįchǫ community, whether incorporated or not, and includes the territorial government in the case where it is acting in the place of that local government in accordance with those laws.
+It also includes the Déline Got'ine Government in the case where it is exercising the jurisdiction and authority set out in 9.1 of the Délįnę Agreement. land use permit An authorization required for an activity set out in sections 4 and 5 of the Mackenzie Valley Land Use Regulations, or a land use permit (Type C) required by Tłįchǫ law for use of Tłįchǫ lands, or by a Délįnę law for use of Délįnę lands, respectively, for which a Type A or Type B land use permit is not required.
+LUPB Land Use Planning Board Mackenzie Valley That part of the Northwest Territories bounded on the south by the 60 th parallel of latitude, on the west by the Yukon Territory, on the north by the Inuvialuit Settlement Region as defined in the Agreement given effect by the Western Arctic (Inuvialuit) Claims Settlement Act, and on the east by the Nunavut Settlement Area as defined in the Nunavut Land Claims Agreement Act, but not including Wood Buffalo National Park.
+Minister The Minister of Environment and Climate Change (non-federal areas) or the Minister of Northern Affairs (federal areas), as the case may be.
+MVLUR Mackenzie Valley Land Use Regulations MVLWB Mackenzie Valley Land and Water Board MVRMA Mackenzie Valley Resource Management Act NWT Northwest Territories ORS Online Review System permittee A person who holds a land use permit issued by a Board. project Any activity that requires a water licence or land use permit.
+Review Board Mackenzie Valley Environmental Impact Review Board road (a) The area bounded by lines parallel to, and 30 m on either side of, the centre line of a highway established by an order of the Commissioner made pursuant to the Northwest Territories Public Highways Act or any other instrument; (b) a place, bridge, or other structure that the public is ordinarily entitled or permitted to use for the passage of vehicles during any part of the year; or (c) a sidewalk, pathway, ditch, shoulder, or parking area adjacent to an area referred to in paragraph (a) or to a place, bridge or other structure referred to in paragraph (b). security deposit Funds held by the appropriate authority (the GNWT, CIRNAC, or other landowner) that can be used in the case of abandonment of a project to reclaim the site, or carry out any ongoing measures that may remain to be taken after the abandonment of the project.